 Videographer/Editor: Douglas Chambers Productions

 Includes: written directions to and descriptions of the 9 sites, a map, and stories of the area by local people.
 You travel at your own pace in your own car.
 Please drive safely.
-Price - $20.00 (price includes a $5.00 shipping/handling/delivery fee)
+Price - $15.00 (shipping and NC sales tax will be added at checkout)